3n3a-school/gibz-m133/README.md

 Afterwards you should make sure, that all requests except for files are redirected to the `index.php` file in the _backend_ folder.
 For Apache Servers this should already be present in the `.htaccess` file.

+### Installation

+1. Once the application is up and running open your browser
+2. Go to the URL: `host:port/`
+3. Now the application should automatically go to _install.php_ \
+and begin installing itself.
+4. Once done you should be up and running with the following admin creds: `admin:admin`